keizokato/RaDOGAGA/README.md

 Our implementation is based on [DAGMM](https://github.com/tnakae/DAGMM).
 You can modify the above code according to the description in the paper.
 Note that in the above code, the residual error is concatenated to latent variables.
-In this experiment, the residual error is not neccesarry.
+In this experiment, the residual error is not necessary.

 #### Requirement
 Use reqirements.txt in EXP_5.2_toy directory.